Digital warriors battle to get African games on phones

-LAGOS/NAIROBI (Reuters) - Safari the warrior crouches in the bush - a digitized heroine from the new mobile phone game “Afro Fighters” that its Nigerian creator hopes will soon rival the likes of Clash of Clans or Angry Birds on the world’s handsets.
+LAGOS/NAIROBI, July 11 (Reuters) - Safari the warrior crouches in the bush - a digitised heroine from the new mobile phone game “Afro Fighters” that its Nigerian creator hopes will soon rival the likes of Clash of Clans or Angry Birds on the world’s handsets.

 To achieve this, Olakunle Ogungbamila is preparing to take on a lineup of challenges as daunting as any of the muscular opponents on his new app, even the game’s arch foe the Dark Lord of Oti.